ohjay/bolderbouldering/_posts/2019-05-22-3-ways-to-avoid-getting-pumped.markdown

 About a week ago, I had the privilege of introducing two friends to bouldering at my local climbing gym.

 Of course, I didn't climb any of my nemesis projects that day.
-Instead I would climb the easy boulders together with my friends, trying to focus on demonstrating proper bouldering technique and hoping that they would learn by example.
+Instead I would climb the easy boulders together with my friends, focusing on demonstrating proper bouldering technique and hoping that they would learn by example.

 We had a lot of fun and in the end they both completed a boulder that they didn't think they would be able to manage beforehand!